 Textbook: Essential Calculus: Early Transcendentals, 2nd ed., by James Stewart.
-(The material we will cover appears in Chapters 6 through 9.)
+(The material we will cover appears in Chapters 10 through 13.)

 Calculators: A calculator is not required for this course.
 In particular, no calculators will be allowed on any examination or in-class quiz.
+This includes calculators on cell phones.
 Use or availability of any calculator or other electronic device at an examination is a violation of the Academic Integrity Policy.
 You may use a calculator on take-home quizzes and homework if you wish.
 Under no circumstances will calculators capable of symbolic integration be allowed.
 Extensive computations and/or decimal approximations will not be required.
 On exams and quizzes complete solutions, and not merely answers, must be presented to receive credit.

-Course Format: The course will meet from 11:45 am to 2:10 pm Mon-Thurs with a short break approximately halfway through.
+Course Format: The course will meet from noon to 2:25 pm Mon-Thurs in HL 201, with a short break approximately halfway through.
 Typically we will start with questions on homework.
 You are encouraged to ask about problems with which you have trouble.
 Then we will go over new material.
 After a break of 10 - 15 minutes we will cover additional new material.
+As noted above, there are office hours in HL 111 before class and HL 201 after class.

 Class Attendance and Participation: You are expected to attend and participate in class.
 Missing class is the most common reason for poor performance in the course.
 If you miss a class, you are responsible for obtaining notes for that class from a student who attended.
 It is also your responsibility to find out about any announcements made in class.
-We will be moving extremely quickly, so missing class will have a seriously adverse effect on your learning.
+Summer courses move extremely quickly, so missing class will have a seriously adverse effect on your learning.